nexr/ceph/doc/man/8/ceph-bluestore-tool.rst

 :command:`bluefs-bdev-expand` --path *osd path*

    Instruct BlueFS to check the size of its block devices and, if they have expanded, make use of the additional space.
+Please note that only the new files created by BlueFS will be allocated on the preferred block device if it has enough free space, and the existing files that have spilled over to the slow device will be gradually removed when RocksDB performs compaction.
+   In other words, if there is any data spilled over to the slow device, it will be moved to the fast device over time.

 :command:`bluefs-bdev-new-wal` --path *osd path* --dev-target *new-device*